Mr-Dust0/Mr-Dust0.github.io/_posts/2023-11-25-Pilgrimage.md

 date: 2023-11-25
 published: true
 categories: ["CTF"]
-tags: ["ctf",  "git", "CVE-2022-44268" ]
+tags: ["ctf",  "git", "CVE-2022-44268", "CVE-2022-4510"]
 ---
 # Pilgrimage
-This was a medium box that featured two cves.
+This was an easy  box that featured an unprotected git repository that we could use to see that it is using vulnerable software that we can use to read a sensitive file containing a password and then ssh into the box.
+Then we see that root is running a custom script that was executing a vulnerable version of binwalk that we could use to get a shell as root.
 ## Recon
 ### nmap
+We see the ports 22 and 80 are open, so the only attack vector is the website, so we can go to the website.
 ![img.png](/assets/img/pilgrimage/img.png)

-We see the ports 22 and 80 are open, so we can  at the website and see what there is on the website.
 ### port 80
-We see that there is a host name we need to add to /etc/hosts before we can reach the website.We also can then fuzz for subdomains but that doesn't give us anything.
+We see that there is a host name we need to add to /etc/hosts before we can reach the website.
+We also can then fuzz for subdomains but that doesn't give us anything.

 ![img_1.png](/assets/img/pilgrimage/img_1.png)